z1q1chen/Election/readme.txt

 Please open a terminal at the folder of this project, make sure you have installed npm, nodejs, truffle, lite-server, Ganache and Metamask.

-First, run "truffle compile".
-Then run "truffle migrate".
-Finally, run "npm run start".
+1. setup:

+npm install
+truffle compile
+truffle migrate

+2. run:
+npm run start
+or
+yarn start

 Once the program starts, you can go to tab 'Admin' to create a new election to add to the system, or go to tab 'Election' to vote and view results.